 Our drinking water is safe and meets all federal and state requirements.
 Monthly samples of our water, drawn from 3 sites approved by the State of N.H.
 Drinking Water and Groundwater Bureau are taken to Eastern Analytical, a certified lab in Concord, N.H. for bacteria testing.
-All 36 samples during the past year tested absent for total coliform and E.Coli.
+Of the 42 samples during the past year 2 tested positive for total coliform.
+Retests tested negative for bacteria.
+All tests for E.Coli in the distribution system were negative.